Devon Teuscher

 Devon Teuscher (born 1989) is an American ballet dancer.
-She is a principal dancer with the American Ballet Theatre.
+She is a principal dancer in the American Ballet Theatre.

 Early life

 Teuscher began her dance training at the age of nine.
 As a student, Teuscher attended The Kirov Academy of Ballet, Pacific Northwest Ballet, and American Ballet Theatre’s Summer Intensive.
 In January 2005, at the age of 15, Teuscher started to study at American Ballet Theatre’s Jacqueline Kennedy Onassis School on full scholarship.